rohit2143/GateSync/README.md

 - Model Classes → Data structures
 - Parser Classes → Format conversion

-## ❌ Database
-This project does not use a database.
-It processes data in real time.

 ## ▶️ Run Locally
 1. Clone the repo
 2. Open in IDE